Buffalo Beauts: History

 Due to the ongoing COVID-19 pandemic, the 2020–21 NWHL season was scheduled as a single-site bubble tournament to be played over two weeks at Herb Brooks Arena in Lake Placid, New York, from January 23 to February 5, 2021.
 However, the bubble season came to a premature end following several positive cases of COVID-19.
 After the Metropolitan Riveters were forced to withdraw on January 28, Buffalo was in last place.
 The final games of the regular season were rescheduled with the top three teams playing a round-robin for seeding in the Isobel Cup playoffs, while the Beauts would face the Boston Pride in a three-game play-in series for the fourth seed.
 Prior to the third game on February 1, Connecticut also withdrew from Lake Placid over health and safety concerns, causing the Beauts/Pride series to be for the third and fourth seeds with the Beauts losing the game 1–7.
 By February 3, the league completely postponed the Isobel Cup playoffs and ended the Lake Placid event.
 On March 8, the league announced the new schedule for the playoffs to take place on March 26 and 27 at Warrior Ice Arena in Brighton, Massachusetts.
 Due to the postponement, Connecticut was given the third seed and the Beauts were eliminated from participation in the postseason.

 On June 28, 2021, the league announced the sale of the Beauts and Minnesota Whitecaps to a joint partnership of NLTT Ventures, LLC, led by Andy Scurto, and Top Tier Sports, led by Neil Leibman.
 Scurto was named the team's governor.

+In the summer of 2023, it was announced that the PHF and its assets had been purchased, and that the league and its teams would be dissolved as part of the foundation of a unified women's league, the Professional Women's Hockey League.
+Buffalo was not included among the cities that would host the PWHL teams, leaving the city without professional women's hockey.
+All of the Beauts' contracts were voided as part of the transition.